AnwarYagoub/RHCSA-RHCE-Lab-Environment/README.md

 ```shell
 $ vagrant ssh server1
 ```
-- You can also access servers using ip addresses listed above.
+- You can also access servers using ip addresses listed below.
 ```shell
 $ vagrant ssh user@192.168.4.120
 ```
 <br>
 ## How to stop servers?
-Navigate to project path where Vagranfile exists.
+Navigate to project path where Vagrantfile exists.

 - stop all servers
 ```shell